arnaudlacour/katacoda/ping-directory-basics/step3.md

 	--attribute description \
 	--valueLength 8 \
 	--numThreads 2	\
+	--numIntervals 4 \
 	--ratePerSecond 50`{{execute}}

-Let it run for a while to look at response time, throughput, consistency ...
+Look at response time, throughput, consistency and get familiar with this output

 ### Take a look at the changes